xregistry/spec/core/spec.md

   the attributes are updated.
 In other words, the Version updated is the new default Version, not the old one.
-- Choosing a new default Version of a Resource MUST NOT change any attributes in the Resource's Versions, for example, attributes such as `modifiedat` remain unchanged.
+- Choosing a new default Version of a Resource MUST NOT change any attributes in any Resource's Versions, for example, attributes such as `modifiedat` remain unchanged.

 #### Retrieving all Versions